michaelmaguire/exchange/docs/DESIGN_OVERVIEW.md

 Additionally, to protect system integrity, a decision might be made that one 'request' multicast channel is available for all nodes to advertise and make order requests, but authoritative commands will only be issued by a central 'bus manager' node to another multicast command channel.
 The bus manager node would verify order integrity of a message received on the 'request' channel before re-publishing the message on the command channel.
 Order book processing nodes would only heed orders sent by the bus manager on the command channel.

+Several kinds of database nodes would listen on the bus for all messages and store them appropriately.

+A database technology with native support for our protobuf packets such as MongoDB could be used to store each message.
+This would provide replay functionality for testing parallel QA systems, as well as compliance support for understanding issues that arise.

+Other database nodes might filter for orders in order to collate them into a SQL database with rows for each order which get updated as the order progresses through its stages towards completion.
+Similarly this might be done for trade confirmations.
+These databases would be useful for batch and interactive queries of order status.

 In terms of hardware implementation, a separate, dedicated network card could be used for the multicast bus communication.
 Indeed, separate physical cards could be used for order versus trade confirmation channels.

 ![Possible enhancements](/docs/Possible_UDP_multicast_exchange_diagram.jpeg)